-- We’re having an open discussion about the way we support young children and their families.
+- We had an open discussion about the way we support young children and their families.

 - We’ve consulted and looked at evidence about the best practice approach for Early Childhood Early Intervention (ECEI).

-- These two papers cover the ECEI Implementation Reset project with the background to the project for context, areas for improvement and further detail on how best practice is intended to work.
+- These two papers covered the ECEI Implementation Reset project with the background to the project for context, areas for improvement and further detail on how best practice is intended to work.

 - We’ve developed 23 recommendations to improve our ECEI approach.

-- We want your feedback on these recommendations.
+- We've received your feedback on these recommendations

 Early childhood intervention (ECI) is the extra support given to young children who need it, early in their life, to help them build their skills so they can take part in everyday activities.
 It is for young children who might have, or are experiencing, developmental delay or disability.

 ECI provides parents, carers and families with the knowledge, skills and specialist supports to meet the needs of their child, to assist with their child’s development and to participate in family and community life.